-Moody's Investors Service warned Japan that ineffective currency intervention would be negative for its sovereign ratings and wouldn't help it restore its finances, even as G7 policymakers tried to show solidarity against market turmoil sparked by U.S. and European debt woes.
+Moody's Investors Service warned Japan that ineffective currency intervention would be negative for its sovereign ratings and would not help it restore its finances, even as G7 policymakers tried to show solidarity against market turmoil sparked by U.S. and European debt woes.

-The warning was a shot across the bow for Japan, saddled with public debt double the size of its $5 trillion economy, just days after the U.S. lost its top-tier AAA credit rating from Standard & Poor's.
+The warning was a shot across the bow for Japan, saddled with public debt double the size of its $5 trillion economy, just days after the United States lost its top-tier AAA credit rating from Standard & Poor's.

 Finance Minister Yoshihiko Noda on Monday signaled Tokyo's readiness to continue intervening in the currency market to stem yen rises, citing a Group of Seven agreement to jointly counter any excessive and disorderly exchange-rate moves.